REZ-OAN/xdp-tutorials/packet-processing-xdp/packet-processing-02-rewriting/README.md

 by an IP header, and then the Layer 4 data :

 ![ip-network-packet-layout](https://github.com/REZ-OAN/xdp-tutorials/blob/main/packet-processing-xdp/packet-processing-02-rewriting/images/packet-data.png)

+## IPv4 Packet Varying In Size
+To extend the program, first verify that the iphdr struct fits in the packet payload.
+Then compute the actual header size, which may vary, as `hdrsize = iph->ihl * 4`.
+Finally, verify that this full size fits in the packet and adjust the nexthdr pointer accordingly.

 ## Demonstration
 This **eBPF** program intercepts and modifies packets at the `XDP` layer based on Ethernet and IP header information.
 It demonstrates how eBPF can be used for inline packet processing, manipulating **UDP** and **TCP** headers in-flight while ensuring robust error handling and checksum validation.
 Mainly we are manipulating the **UDP** and **TCP** headers :